Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 This disclosure is for all of the non-leadership offerings, which include:

 The Minnesota Professional Educator and Licensing Standards Board grants teaching licenses, not Walden University.
-Walden University is approved by the Minnesota Board of Teaching to offer a Master of Arts in Teaching (MAT) Teacher Preparation program that leads to Minnesota licensure in special education and a Bachelor of Science (BS) program that leads to Minnesota licensure in Elementary Education.
-Before Walden can recommend a candidate for licensure to the Minnesota Department of Education, he or she must also take the required exams for Minnesota licensure adopted by the Minnesota Board of Teaching, undergo a Minnesota background check, and complete any other Minnesota Board of Teaching requirements beyond completion of Walden’s state-approved teacher preparation program.
-For more information on exam requirements and eligibility for Minnesota licensure, candidates should contact email@example.com.
+Walden University is approved by the Minnesota Professional Educator and Licensing Standards Board to offer a Master of Arts in Teaching (MAT) Teacher Preparation program that leads to Minnesota licensure in special education and a Bachelor of Science (BS) program that leads to Minnesota licensure in Elementary Education.
+For more information on eligibility for Minnesota licensure, candidates should contact email@example.com.

 For individuals seeking a comparable teaching license in a state other than Minnesota, Walden’s advisors can provide guidelines and other information about licensure.
 It remains the individual’s responsibility to understand and comply with the out-of-state licensure requirements for the state in which he or she seeks to be licensed, as requirements vary state by state.
 Walden University makes no representation or guarantee that successful completion of any program or coursework will permit them to obtain state certification or licensure in their home state.